Using Apache Hadoop on Rackspace Private Cloud

-Two major trends in the technology zeitgeist include Cloud Computing and Big Data.
-It now makes sense to look at using them together.
-However, installing and working with this combination is not without challenges.
-Big Data technologies such as Hadoop are taxing on servers, storage and network requirements, while the cloud promises elasticity and agility.
-How can Hadoop take advantage of this framework and how can the cloud meet the needs of a demanding Hadoop cluster?
+Two major trends in the technology zeitgeist include Cloud Computing and Big Data, but installing and working with this combination is not without challenges.
+Big Data technologies such as Hadoop are taxing on servers, storage, and network requirements, while the cloud promises elasticity and agility.
+How can Hadoop take advantage of this framework, and how can the cloud meet the needs of a demanding Hadoop cluster?

-This paper investigates the synergies and challenges presented by Apache Hadoop and its role in Rackspace Private Cloud powered by OpenStack.
+This article investigates the synergies and challenges presented by Apache Hadoop and its role in Rackspace Private Cloud powered by OpenStack.

 OpenStack is an open cloud standard and implementation that can be used to build both public and private clouds.
-A private cloud is an on-demand and scalable server environment reserved for your data alone, whether you host it in your datacenter, Rackspace’s or any third party’s.
-Private cloud is intended for companies who want to host the servers themselves for security and compliancy requirements and any other reasons they may have.
+A private cloud is an on-demand and scalable server environment reserved for your data alone and can be hosted in a private, a Rackspace or a third party data center.
+Private clouds are intended for companies who want to host the servers themselves for many reasons, including security and compliance requirements.

 Rackspace Private Cloud Software Powered by OpenStack

-Rackspace Private Cloud Software (RPCS) is a free and open source software that can be utilized to launch a cloud powered by OpenStack.
+Rackspace Private Cloud Software (RPCS) is a free and open-source software that can be used to launch a cloud powered by OpenStack.
 RPCS provides the same cloud platform that powers Rackspace’s public cloud, the largest open cloud deployment in the world.

-Born out of the large Internet properties such as Yahoo, Hadoop is an open source project that provides a platform to store and process massive amounts of data, including structured and complex, unstructured data.
-There are also a set of Apache projects such as Hive, Pig, HBase, HCatalog and Ambari that have grown up around Hadoop to provide tools to manipulate data and to manage and monitor this complex clustered environment.
-As it has grown and added key enterprise features, its popularity has exploded.
-This is due to its open source nature and the fact that it can cost-effectively scale across clusters of commodity hardware, while delivering high availability and reliability.
+Born out of the large Internet properties such as Yahoo, Hadoop is an open-source project that provides a platform to store and process massive amounts of data, including both structured, complex data and unstructured data.
+A set of Apache projects such as Hive, Pig, HBase, HCatalog, and Ambari have grown up around Hadoop to provide tools to manipulate data and to manage and monitor this complex, clustered environment.
+As it has grown and added key enterprise features, its popularity has exploded because of its open source nature and the fact that it can cost-effectively scale across clusters of commodity hardware, while delivering high availability and reliability.

 Challenges of using Hadoop in a virtual machine environment